UF4007/ioManager/README.md

 > **Important:**
 > - The data in fsm.make_future(fut, &data) must have a lifetime longer than the future itself.
 The `future_with<T>` struct helps you to manage it.
 > - If the future is destructed before the promise, `prom.data()` will return a null pointer.
+It guarantees the memory-safeness of future/promise mechanisms.

 ### Error Handling